sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/kubernetes/kubernetes-network-policies.md

 At this point you have completed this module.

 {: .value}
-> By implementing Kubernetes NetworkPolicies with Sysdig's visualization and policy generation capabilities, organizations can:
+> By implementing Kubernetes NetworkPolicies with Sysdig's visualisation and policy generation capabilities, organisations can:
 >
-> - Reduce security risks by automatically identifying and controlling unnecessary network access between services
+> - Reduce security risks by automatically identifying and controlling unnecessary network access between services.
-> - Prevent malicious outbound traffic like crypto mining and data exfiltration while maintaining legitimate business communications
+> - Prevent malicious outbound traffic, such as crypto-mining and data exfiltration, while preserving legitimate business communications.
-> - Simplify compliance requirements around network segmentation using Kubernetes-native controls
+> - Simplify compliance requirements around network segmentation with Kubernetes-native controls
-> - Save engineering time by visualizing actual traffic patterns and auto-generating precise network policies instead of manual trial and error
+> - Save engineering time by visualising actual traffic patterns and automatically generating precise network policies instead of manual trial and error
-> - Maintain application reliability by clearly seeing which connections are business-critical before implementing restrictions
+> - Maintain application reliability by clearly seeing which connections are business critical before implementing restrictions